Davide-R0/GameEngine-Ncurses-ECS-Cpp/README.md

 - Ncurses library
 - ECS: Entity, Component, Systems
 - Makefile [^1]
+- Complete documenatation (with uml diagrams for a fast overview)
 - The Game engine is not a library [^2]
+- Simple battleship game made with the engine

+Other spec:
+- main loop single threaded
+- limit fps

 [^1]: In future CMake.
 [^2]: For simplicity's sake, but it's _easly_ implementable.